Post-detection inference for sequential changepoint localization: Introduction

 In sharp contrast, our proposed confidence sets for $T$ are very general: We make no assumptions on the detection procedure $\mathcal A$, and our framework acts as a versatile wrapper that can be layered on top of any sequential change detection algorithm.
 It is not restricted to exponential families --- it works for any known $F_0$ and any nonparametric post-change class $\mathcal{P}_1$ on any general space (e.g., $\mathbb R^d$) and offers non-asymptotic coverage guarantees.
 It also extends to composite pre-change classes under some assumptions.
 Thus, our framework is the \textit{first nonparametric, theoretically sound, and widely applicable practical tool} for sequential change localization tasks.
 We summarize the comparison in \Cref{tab:method-comparison}.

 \textbf{Literature on sequential change \emph{detection}.} In sequential change detection, the goal is to \emph{detect that a change has occurred} as soon as possible, but not to provide inferential tools for \emph{when the change occurred}.
 This methodology has proved crucial in many applications, such as quality control, cybersecurity, medical diagnostics, and so on.
 Classical methods such as Shewhart control charts \citep{shewhart1925application}, the CUSUM procedure \citep{page1954continuous}, and the Shiryaev-Roberts approach \citep{shiryaev1963optimum,roberts1966comparison} assume known pre- and post-change distributions.
 To address scenarios with unknown post-change distributions, generalized likelihood ratio (GLR) procedures \citep{lorden1971procedures,siegmund1995using} were developed.
 Comprehensive reviews of these methods are provided by \cite{tartakovsky2014sequential}.
 More recently, kernel-based techniques \citep{harchaoui2008kernel}, e-detectors \citep{shin2022detectors}, etc., have emerged to handle nonparametric settings.
+All these methods focus on the quickest change detection, with average run length (ARL) control.
+In contrast, another strand of the literature emphasizes controlling the false alarm rate instead of ARL, often at the cost of a longer detection delay \citep{chu1996monitoring,kirch2022sequential,aue2024state}.
+These approaches typically rely on an initial historical period of data to calibrate the detection thresholds.

 \textbf{Offline vs. online change \emph{localization}.} As far as we are aware, most existing approaches to changepoint localization focus on offline settings, where a fixed amount of data is available at once, and they do not generalize to analysis at data-dependent stopping times.
 Classical works, e.g., \cite{hinkley1970inferencce} study the asymptotic behavior of the MLE for the changepoint and construct likelihood-ratio-based confidence sets. \cite{darkhovskh1976a} proposed some nonparametric estimators. \cite{worsley1986confidence} developed likelihood ratio-based confidence sets for exponential family distributions, while \cite{dumbgen1991asymptotic} used bootstrap-based tests for each candidate time to construct nonparametric confidence sets with asymptotic coverage.
 Recently, \cite{verzelen2023optimal} studies optimal rates for both changepoint detection and localization. \cite{jang2024fast} constructs confidence sets by evaluating a local test statistic.
 To re-emphasize, all these methods are for the offline setting.
 In the sequential setting, \cite{Srivastava01011999,Gombay10012003,wu2004bias,Brodsky30042010} develop point estimators for $T$; but very few works construct confidence sets \citep{ding2003lower,wu2007inference}, whose drawbacks were discussed earlier.